-See Publication 926 (PDF) for more information on these exceptions.
+See Publication 926 for more information on these exceptions.

 Additional Medicare Tax

 Additional Medicare Tax applies to an individual's Medicare wages that exceed a threshold amount based on the taxpayer's filing status.
 Employers are responsible for withholding the 0.9% Additional Medicare Tax on an individual's wages paid in excess of $200,000 in a calendar year, without regard to filing status.
 An employer is required to begin withholding Additional Medicare Tax in the pay period in which it pays wages in excess of $200,000 to an employee and continue to withhold it each pay period until the end of the calendar year.
 There's no employer match for Additional Medicare Tax.
-For more information, visit Questions and Answers for the Additional Medicare Tax.
+For more information, see the Instructions for Form 8959 and Questions and Answers for the Additional Medicare Tax.

 Federal Income Tax Withholding

 You're not required to withhold federal income tax from wages you pay to a household employee.
-However, if your employee asks you to withhold federal income tax and you agree, you'll need a completed Form W-4, Employee's Withholding Allowance Certificate (PDF) from your employee.
-See Publication 15, (Circular E), Employer's Tax Guide for tax withholding tables that are updated each year.
+However, if your employee asks you to withhold federal income tax and you agree, you'll need a completed Form W-4, Employee's Withholding Certificate from your employee.
+See Publication 15-T, Federal Income Tax Withholding Methods for tax withholding tables that are updated each year.

 Form W-2, Wage and Tax Statement